jtech555/game-dev-spring2025/README2.md

 This action is a great form of Polish in the game because it creates for the player a fun detailed physical simulation of movement, as well as sells the player a sense of realism to the game.
-The jump also gives a cue that the player – the Hero- in the game, Lance, is agile and quick, for being a ~250lb muscular man.
-This could symbolize that “Heros” are light and fast, allowing children to adapt to a sense of a shared positive reinforcing identity, increasing Game Feel - “I’m quick and fast, the player is quick and fast, and is a Hero.
-I feel like a Hero, I can relate”
+The jump also gives a cue that the player – the Hero- in the game, Lance, is "agile and quick", for being a ~250lb muscular man.
+This could symbolize that “Heros” are light and fast, allowing children to adapt to a sense of a shared positive reinforcing identity, increasing Game Feel - “I (a child) am quick and fast, the player is quick and fast, and is a Hero.
+I feel like I am Hero, I can relate.”

 ## How has the game’s level design been influenced by these movement and jump mechanics?
 -The game’s level design has been influenced by these movement and jump mechanics in a variety of different ways: